Bentworth Hall: After the War

-Stella Strachan is founder chairman of the Bentworth Garden Club that was formed in 2001 after the Bentworth area Millennium survey had identified a desire for such an organisation.
+In early 1982 Stella and Ian Strachan bought the West Wing and about 10 acres of land.
+Stella was an enthusiastic gardener and developed the sunken garden to the west and other areas.
+She was the founder chairman of the Bentworth Garden Club that was formed in 2001 after the Bentworth area Millennium survey had identified a desire for such an organisation.

 The West Wing garden is opened for special events associated with the Bentworth Garden Club and other local organisations.